 Close to the village, you will visit a Chinotto (citrus) plantation: you’ll discover one of the rarest and precious citrus found in nature, the Chinotto, a bitter orange that grows just in this area of the Italian Riviera and has a long history.
 It is under the wings of the Slow Food Presidia and few producers in the area transform it in a delicious jam, candied and liquors, following ancient recipes.
 The producer Roberto will show you his citrus grove, garden and you’ll hear about his family story and taste his products made in his small laboratory thanks to the expert hands of his wife.

 Overnight in Genoa

 After breakfast, you’ll meet your private local tour guide for an amazing walking tour of the historical center of Genoa discovering the town and its ancient food shops!
 You’ll discover the ultra-centenarian food shops of the historical center: the old “friggitorie” serving friscieu (fried croquettes filled with herbs), farinata, fried fresh seafood eaten at the counter or to take away, the prestigious old pastry cafè where the famous composer Giuseppe Verdi loved to spend his time tasting the pastries and then, the “Pietro Romanengofu Stefano” old shop.

 Then, you’ll have a pesto sauce lesson done by a local ligurian culinary expert.
-He will welcome you in a gorgeous Renaissance palace.
+He will welcome you to a gorgeous Renaissance palace.
 Here, under centuries old frescoes you will learn how to make the famous pesto sauce with mortar and pestle, following the old tradition.
-After the pesto lesson you will have lunch with typical and genuine ligurian specialities, accompanied by local wine!
+After the pesto lesson, you will have lunch with typical and genuine Ligurian specialties, accompanied by local wine!